Staff at St. Stephen

 Nathaniel has served as a youth leader in the Pequea Valley Youth Link and was a volunteer staff member at The Factory Youth Center.
 He has served at St. Stephen Reformed Church since 2015.

-Nathaniel and Kelsey, with their son Moses and their daughter Eden, live in New Holland.
+Nathaniel and Kelsey, with their sons Moses, Elijah and their daughter Eden, live in New Holland.
 He enjoys reading, films, drinking coffee with friends, spicy food, Lancaster City, riding bicycle, walks through New Holland, and studying cultural engagement.
 A few of his favorite authors are John Calvin, Herman Bavinck, Francis Schaeffer, Timothy Keller, Andy Crouch, R.C.
 Sproul, Paul David Tripp, and David Powlison.
 His favorite book of the Bible is Genesis and his favorite passages are the Cultural Mandate (Genesis 1:28) and the Road to Emmaus (Luke 24), in which the resurrected Jesus opens the Old Testament to the disciples.

 Faith was raised in a conservative Christian family, in a small town named Greencastle.
 Growing up the youngest in her entire family, she never had the opportunity to dote on younger siblings or cousins.
 That said, she filled the void by serving in the children’s ministry at her church as often as she could.